PagerDuty/incident-response-docs/docs/during/during_an_incident.md

     * Anyone is free to join the call or chat to observe and follow along with the incident.
     * If you wish to participate however, you should join both.
 If you can't join the call for some reason, you should have a dedicated proxy for the call.
 Disjointed discussions in the chat room are ultimately distracting.

-1. Follow along with the call/chat, add any comments you feel are appropriate, but keep the discussion relevant to the problem at hand.
+1. Follow along with the call/chat and add any comments you feel are appropriate, but keep the discussion relevant to the problem at hand.
     * If you are not an SME, try to filter any discussion through the primary SME for your service.
-Too many people discussing at once get become overwhelming, so we should try to maintain a hierarchical structure to the call if possible.
+Too many people discussing at once can become overwhelming, so we should try to maintain a hierarchical structure to the call if possible.

 1. Follow instructions from the Incident Commander.
     * **Is there no IC on the call?**